netdata/netdata/docs/quickstart/single-node.md

 # Single-node monitoring with Netdata

-Because it's free, open-source, and requires only 1% CPU utilization to collect thousands of metrics every second, Netdata is a surpurb single-node monitoring tool.
+Because it's free, open-source, and requires only 1% CPU utilization to collect thousands of metrics every second, Netdata is a superb single-node monitoring tool.

 In this quickstart guide, you'll learn how to access your single node's metrics through dashboards, configure your node to your liking, and make sure the Netdata Agent is collecting metrics from the applications or containers you're running